 My passive income is nowhere near where it needs to be to fund my family’s lifestyle indefinitely.
 That’s why I’m planning to eventually go back to work, but also why I’m building my side business income.

 The investment and business income help soften the blow of the layoff.
 And I feel that having those in place have empowered me to handle this situation better than I could have five years ago.
-But losing my job could put a damper on my mid-term F.I.B.E.R goal of quitting full-time work in 2022.
+But losing my job could put a damper on my mid-term F.I.B.E.R goal.
 I don’t believe, however, that my ultimate goal of retiring by age 55, a year before my Dad did, is at risk.

 Photo credit: pixel2013 via Pixabay